Strong-AI-Lab/RoVF-Meerkat-Reidentification/README.md

 * Update comments/documentation for all files.
 * Add instructions on how to run the re-identification main.py through the command line.
 * Generate_yml.py should be updated to create all yaml file documents as well as results/ folder structure.
-* Instructions on how to set up Dataset/ folder (perhaps from downloadable links) and a bash script.

 ## Installation